Liz Whitney Quisgard: Exhibitions

-Her work is in the collections of the Baltimore Museum of Art, the Chicago Art Institute, the Corcoran Gallery (Washington, D.C.), Fort Wayne Museum of Art, Kingsborough Art Museum, and the Kemper Museum of Art, among others.
+Her work is in the collections of the Baltimore Museum of Art, the Chicago Art Institute, the Corcoran Gallery (Washington, D.C.), Fort Wayne Museum of Art, Kingsborough Art Museum, the Kemper Museum of Art, and the Bradbury Art Museum, among others.

 Awards and residencies

 Quisgard received a grant from the Pollock-Krasner Foundation in 2001.
 She was an artist-in-residence at the Yaddo and Millay colonies and received commissions from multiple arts institutions and private collectors.

 Style and influence

 Quisgard's visual language drew on diverse sources, including Byzantine mosaics, Moorish architecture, Oriental carpets, and Navajo textiles.
 She often referred to her use of repeated shapes and small units as "pseudo-pointillism."

 She was part of the larger Pattern and Decoration movement, which challenged the hierarchy that traditionally placed minimalist and conceptual art above ornamental or decorative aesthetics.

 Her work is recognized for its bold embrace of ornament and color, and for challenging mid-century modernist values that dismissed the decorative as trivial or feminine.
 She was a vocal proponent of art that is "simply beautiful", aiming to seduce the viewer through aesthetics alone.